WebAssembly/design/BinaryEncoding.md

 As an additional validation criteria, the alignment must be less or equal to natural alignment.
 The bits after the `log(memory-access-size)` least-significant bits must be set to 0.
-These bits are reserved for use (e.g., for shared memory ordering requirements).
+These bits are reserved for [future :unicorn:][future threads] use (e.g., for shared memory ordering requirements).

 The `reserved` immediate to the `current_memory` and `grow_memory` operators is for [future :unicorn:][future multiple tables] use and must be 0 in the MVP.